intel/mayloon-runtime/README.md

 Please checkout the <a href="https://github.com/01org/mayloon-runtime/wiki">wiki</a> pages for user guide and the design rationles about how we make the conversion possible.

-Please submit your bug reports via the GitHub issues.
+Please submit your bug reports via the GitHub <a href="https://github.com/01org/mayloon-runtime/issues">issues</a>

 mayloon-runtime
 ===============